PhobicRemnant/python_stuff/README.md

 # Python stuff

-Experiments with Python so we can have some examples for when we forget what are we doing.
+_Experiments with Python so we can have some examples for when we forget what are we doing._

+Right here we have a couple of nice things:

++ Networking
++ More stuff I'll add in the future